Smoothed analysis for graph isomorphism: Introduction

 After the Babai--Erd\H os--Selkow theorem (\cref{thm:BES}) on canonical labelling for $\mb G(n,1/2)$, one of the most obvious directions for further study was to consider sparser random graphs $\mb G(n,p_n)$ (note that it suffices to consider $p_n\le 1/2$, since canonical labelling is not really affected by complementation).

 The first work in this direction was by Bollob\'as (see \cite[Theorem~3.17]{Bol01}), who showed that the proof approach for \cref{thm:BES} works as long as $p_n$ does not decay too rapidly with $n$.
 Combining this with a later result of Bollob\'as~\cite{Bol82} (which considered a very different type of canonical labelling scheme, under different assumptions on $p_n$), and a result of Czajka and Pandurangan~\cite{CP08} (which considered colour refinement for an intermediate range of $p_n$), one obtains polynomial-time canonical labelling schemes as long as $n p_n-\log n\to \infty$ as $n\to \infty$.
-This condition on $p_n$ is significant because it is the same range where random graphs are typically \emph{rigid}: as was famously proved by Wright~\cite{Wri70}, such random graphs typically have only trivial automorphisms, whereas if $n p_n-\log n\to -\infty$ then there typically exist many automorphisms.
+This condition on $p_n$ is significant because it is the same range where random graphs are typically \emph{rigid}: as was famously proved by Erd\H os and R\'enyi~\cite{ER63} (see also \cite{Wri70}), such random graphs typically have only trivial automorphisms, whereas if $n p_n-\log n\to -\infty$ then there typically exist many automorphisms.

 Even sparser graphs were recently considered by Linial and Mosheiff~\cite{LM17}; they handled the regime where $np_n\to \infty$ using another different type of canonical labelling scheme.
 The regime $n p_n\to 0$ is easy, as in this regime (see \cite[Section~2.1]{FK16}) the components of $\mb G(n,p_n)$ are all trees with size at most $o(\log n)$ (so various different types of trivial canonical labelling schemes suffice; see for example \cite{AKRV17}).
 That is to say, the only regime left unaddressed is the regime where $p_n$ is about $c/n$ for some constant $c$.